suruliraajan/laravel-study-guide/README.md

 ## Introduction

 Laravel is a powerful and flexible PHP framework designed for developers who need an elegant, yet simple toolkit to build web applications.
-This guide aims to simplify your learning process by providing clear explanations, code examples, and exercises.
+This guide aims to simplify your learning process by providing clear explanations, code examples, exercises and more.

 ## Getting Started